droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/bloom.h - See the CPP file.

 ./src/chain.cpp - Covers critical blockchain classes, on-disk and off-disk.
 There’s the on-disk block position (CDiskBlockPos - *struct*), an entry (final or potential) in the blockchain (CBlockIndex), an on-disk blockchain entry (CDiskBlockIndex), and an in-memory indexed blockchain (CChain).
+CBlockIndex is [consensus-critical](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-September/011161.html).
 [Moved out of main.cpp & main.h in Sep.
 2014.](https://github.com/bitcoin/bitcoin/pull/4796)

 ./src/chain.h - See the CPP file.